Follow these tips to ensure that your wine shipment arrives safe and sound at its final destination.

 An inflatable air sac or a few layers of bubble wrap provide an excellent buffer for your wine bottles, ensuring a safe arrival when shipping.
 The lightweight nature of this material means lower shipping costs for you, and it comes in a variety of bubble thicknesses so that you can choose whatever layer of protection you deem necessary to protect your product.

-Now that you know how to ship wine, here are a few additional flourishes you can add to make your delivery truly memorable:
+Now that you know how to ship and package wine, here are a few additional flourishes you can add to make your delivery truly memorable:

 - A colorful presentation in a wine gift box